 The external assessment is divided into two papers, both based on the whole syllabus.
-Both papers are divided into a short response part and an extended-response part.

 - Paper 1 (90 minutes): Graphic display calculator required.
 Short-response questions based on the syllabus. - Paper 2 (90 minutes): Graphic display calculator required.
 Extended-response questions based on the syllabus